Maaarkos/I-T/COMPUTER-NETWORKS/SNMP.md

   </a>
 </div>

-The architecture relies on two main components:
+The SNMP architecture consists of three main elements:

-1.  **Agents:** We activate them on routers, switches, servers, or Cisco firewalls.
-They simply have a built-in SNMP module that we enable.
+1.  **SNMP Manager:** The central monitoring server (e.g., PRTG or Zabbix) that collects and displays the data.
-2.  **SNMP Manager (NMS):** The monitoring server, for example, PRTG or Zabbix.
+2.  **SNMP Agent:** The software module activated on the network devices (routers, switches, servers, or firewalls).

----
+3.  **MIB (Management Information Base):** The virtual database that acts as a shared dictionary between the Manager and the Agent.

-### 🗂️ MIB Database & OIDs
+#### 🗂️ Deep Dive: MIB and OID

-Both the Agents and the SNMP Manager contain a **MIB (Management Information Base)**.
-It acts as a virtual database.
+The MIB is the entire database (structured like a tree).
+Inside the MIB, we have **OIDs (Object Identifiers)**.
-**OID (Object Identifier)** - is a long string of numbers (e.g., `1.3.6.1.4.1.9...`) that serves as an exact address for specific information in the MIB database.
-The server sends an OID to ask for a specific metric.
+An OID is a long string of numbers (e.g., `1.3.6.1.4.1.9...`) that serves as an exact address for a specific piece of information inside the MIB.
+The SNMP Manager sends an OID to ask for a specific metric.

 **The MIB on the Agent (e.g., on a switch):**
 This is a "live" database built into the operating system.
 Physical values are recorded here in real-time.
 The agent knows that under a specific OID number (e.g., `1.3.6.1.2.1.2.2.1.8`), it holds the current status of the `GigabitEthernet0/1` port.

-**The MIB on the SNMP Manager (Monitoring server, e.g., PRTG / Zabbix):**
+**The MIB on the SNMP Manager (e.g., PRTG / Zabbix):**
 Here, MIBs are simply text files (templates / dictionaries) that you upload to the system.
-*Why does the NMS need this file?* When the NMS queries the router, the router only sends back raw numbers: *"The value for 1.3.6.1.2.1.2.2.1.8 is 1"*.
-The NMS is dumb.
+*Why does the Manager need this file?* When the SNMP Manager queries the router, the router only sends back raw numbers: *"The value for 1.3.6.1.2.1.2.2.1.8 is 1"*.
+The Manager is dumb.
 It doesn't know what that means.
 So, it looks into the uploaded MIB file (the dictionary) and translates it into human language: *"Aha!
 This long string of digits means 'ifOperStatus', and the value '1' means 'Up'.
 So the port is working!"*.

 ---